n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/SpreadsheetFile/README.md

 	- XLS (Excel)
 	- XLSX (Excel)

-**Options**
+- ***Binary Property*** field: Name of the binary property in which to save the binary data of the spreadsheet file.

+- Options
-- **Sheet Name:** This is a text field used to specify the name of the sheet from which the data should be read or written to.
+	- ***Sheet Name*** field: This field specifies the name of the sheet from which the data should be read or written to.
-- **Read As String:** This is a toggle that enables you to parse all input data as strings.
+	- ***Read As String*** field: This toggle enables you to parse all input data as strings.
-- **RAW Data:** This is a toggle that enables you to skip the parsing of data.
+	- ***RAW Data*** field: This toggle enables you to skip the parsing of data.
-- **File Name:** This is a text field used to specify a custom file name when writing a spreadsheet file to disk.
+	- ***File Name*** field: This field can be used to specify a custom file name when writing a spreadsheet file to disk.

 ## Example Usage